WillLillis/lsploghover.nvim/README.md

 - Figure out how to enable text wrapping in the hover window without using the deprectated `nvim_win_set_option()` function.
-- Add an example gif to the README.
 - Further testing to work out bugs.